How do I initiate an incoming domain transfer in your system?

 If you will be switching DNS servers to ours, you will need to manually change the DNS and input the host records to point to the website after the transfer has completed.
 There might be some downtime for your website when switching the DNS and host records during a transfer.
 The amount of downtime may have to do with when the old registrar removes the DNS after the transfer is initiated (there may be website downtime if the old registrar removes the DNS before the 5 day transfer period is over).
 However, when you do make the change over to our DNS and host records, the changes should go through quickly.

-- If your domain expired and you renewed it with your current registrar during the expiration grace period, you may want to wait until 46 days after the expiration date to transfer your domain to avoid losing one year of registration.
+- If you recently renewed the domain with your current registrar, you may want to wait until 46 days after the expiration date to transfer your domain to avoid losing one year of registration.
 Please see this article for further details: "Transfers - extra year missing after transfer completed".

 - If a domain expires before the transfer has completed, it will depend on the policies of the old registrar, whether the transfer will be completed.
 The transfer should still go through if there is a grace period after expiration at the old registrar, where the domain stays in your account for a period of time after it expires.
 If the domain is deleted from the account at the old registrar during the transfer process, the transfer can not proceed.